mobiledeeplinking/mobiledeeplinking-ios/README.md

 # MobileDeepLinking [![Build Status](https://travis-ci.org/mobiledeeplinking/mobiledeeplinking-ios.png?branch=master)](https://travis-ci.org/mobiledeeplinking/mobiledeeplinking-ios)

 This project is the iOS library component of the MobileDeepLinking specification, the industry standard for mobile application deeplinking.
-This specification and accompanying libraries simplify and reduce implementation of deep links as well as provide flexible and powerful features for routing to custom behavior.
+This specification and accompanying libraries simplify and reduce implementation time for deep links as well as provide flexible and powerful features for routing to custom behavior.

 ## Features